-I’ve heard of people making scrambled eggs from freeze-dried ingredients, but it usually doesn’t work well on the trail.
+While you can make things like scrambled eggs from freeze-dried ingredients, it usually doesn’t work well on the trail.
 You’ll end up with soggy eggs.
 Or you’ll burn the hell out of your pan and won’t be able to clean it.

 An easy way to come up with meal ideas is this: Look at what the backpacking meal companies offer.
 Then just replicate them.

 If you aren’t sure how to get started with DIY backpacking meals, start with breakfast.
 Those bags of Mountain House oatmeal are really expensive (especially considering how cheap oats are!).
 You are paying a premium price for what essential is some oats and a few freeze-dried fruits in fancy packaging.